apache/superset/caravel/data/countries.md

-This data was download from the
+This data was downloaded from the
 [World's Health Organization's website](http://data.worldbank.org/data-catalog/health-nutrition-and-population-statistics)

 Here's the script that was used to massage the data: